Taking Back Our Stolen History

 A speech given by Theodore Roosevelt in Buffalo, New York on January 26, 1883, it probed into the theoretical reasons why every citizen must be involved in politics and the practicality of serving in that capacity.
 People must not excuse themselves from politics just because they are too busy and then blame the government for its ineptitude.

-Of course, in a sense, the essential first man to be a good citizen is his possession of the home virtues which we think when we call a man by the emphatic adjective of manly.
+Of course, in a sense, the first essential for a man’s being a good citizen is his possession of the home virtues which we think when we call a man by the emphatic adjective of manly.
 No man can be a good citizen who is not a good husband and good father, who is not honest in its dealings with other men and women, loyal to his friends and fearless in the presence of his enemies , who has not had a sound heart, a healthy mind and a healthy body, just as no amount of attention to civil rights will save a nation where domestic life is undermined, or there is a lack of virtues harsh military alone can ensure the position of a country in the world.
 In a free republic the ideal citizen must be willing and able to take up arms in defense of the flag, just as the ideal citizen must be the father of many healthy children.
 A race must be strong and vigorous, it must be a race of good fighters and good breeders, else its wisdom will come to naught and its virtue ineffective, and no sweetness and delicacy, no love and appreciation beauty in art or literature, no capacity for up material prosperity cannot atone for the lack of big manly virtues.

-But this is outside my subject, for what I am talking about the attitude of the American citizen in civic life.
-It should be obvious in this country that every man must devote a reasonable share of his time doing his duty in the political life of the community.
-No man has the right to shirk his political duties under whatever plea of pleasure or business, and if such a steal can be forgiven to those of small cleans it is entirely unforgivable those among whom it is more common in people whose circumstances give them freedom in the struggle for life.
 Insofar as the community grows to think rightly, it will also grow to consider ways of the young man who escapes his duty to the state in times of peace as being only one degree worse than the man who So he escapes in time of war.
 Many of our men in business, or our young men who are determined to enjoy life (as they have every right to do so only if they do not sacrifice other things to enjoyment), rather pride themselves on being good citizens if they even vote, the vote is still the least of their duties, Nothing to win is never gained without effort.
 You cannot have freedom without effort and pain for her that you can gain success as a banker or a lawyer without work and effort, without self-denial in youth and the display of intelligence and alert ready to mature.
 People who say they do not have time to attend to politics are simply saying they are unfit to live in a free community.
 Their place is under the despotism, or whether they simply do nothing but vote, you can take despotism tempered by an occasional plebiscite, like Napoleon seconds.
 In one of the beautiful stanzas Lowell on the Civil War, he speaks of the fact that his countrymen were then learning, that freedom is not a gift that long delays in the hands of cowards: nor yet it soon long in the hands of the lazy and idle in the hands of man so absorbed in the pursuit of pleasure or the pursuit of gain, or so wrapped in his own home life easier than being unable to take his part in the fight hard with fellow men for political supremacy.
 If freedom is useful to have, if the right to self-government is a valuable right, then both should be retained exactly as our ancestors have acquired through work, and especially by the work in the organization, which is combined with our fellows who have similar interests and the same principles.
 We should not accept the excuse of the businessman who attributed his failure to the fact that its social functions are very nice and exciting that he had no time left for work in his office, nor we pay much attention to his statement he also did not like business anyway because he thought the morals of the business community in any way what they should be, and I saw that the great successes were most often won by the men of mark Jay Gould.
 It is the same way with politics.
 You feel half angry, half amused and wholly contemptuous, to find businessmen or high social status in the community saying they have not really had time to hunt meetings, to organize political clubs, and take a personal hand in all the important details of practical politics, the men who further urge against their will that they believe the condition of political morality low, and they are afraid they may be required to do what is not right if they go into politics.

 The first duty of an American citizen, then, is that it must work in politics, his second duty is that he must do this work in a practical way, and the third is this must be done in accordance with the highest principles of honor and justice.
 Of course, it is not possible to define rigidly just the way the work should be practical.
 Mood of each individual man and convictions must be taken into account.
 To some extent his work must be done in accordance with its individual beliefs and theories of good and evil.
 To a large extent even greater, it must be done in combination with others, assign or change some of its own theories and beliefs so as to enable it to stand on common ground with others , which also yielded or modified certain of their theories and beliefs.
 It is not necessary to dogmatize on the independence on the one hand or party allegiance on the other.
 There are occasions where it may be the highest duty of every man to act outside and against parties with whom he has himself been hitherto identified, and there may be many more occasions when it’s over great duty is to sacrifice some of his own cherished opinions for the sake of the success of the party which he believes to be the whole law.
 I do not think the average citizen, at least in one of our major cities, can do very well in support of his own party all the time on every issue, local and otherwise, in any case if he can do, he was more happily placed than I have been.
 Secondly, I am fully convinced that the best people to work must be organized, and of course an organization is really a party, whether a large organization covering the whole nation and numbering its millions of membership, or association of citizens in a particular locality, came together to win certain victory specific, as, for example, that the municipal reform.
 Someone said that racing yacht, like a good rifle, is a set of incompatibilities you need to get the maximum power sailing possible without sacrificing some other quality, if you really get the power larger sail, which, in a word you need to do more or less a compromise on each in order to acquire the dozen things necessary, but, of course, to make this compromise, you must be very careful for the good of something unimportant not to sacrifice one of the main principles of successful naval architecture.
 Well, it is about so that political work of a man.
 He learned to preserve its independence on the one hand, and on the other hand, unless he wants to be a wholly ineffective crank, he got to have a sense of allegiance to a party and responsibility of the parties, and he had to realize that in any given requirement, it may be a matter of duty to sacrifice quality, or it may be a matter of duty to sacrifice the other.